 The Vibe: People who call Cotswold home say they have hit the jackpot!
 Developed in the 1950s and ‘60s, you can find brick ranches and split-level homes on large lots ranging from half an acre to an acre plus.
 The neighborhood is anchored by Cotswold Shopping Center that boasts beloved restaurants and hangouts, two large grocery chains, a clothing and pet store and more – all minutes from Center City.
 Plus top public and private school options, keep this neighborhood at the top of the list.

 Explore!
 Order breakfast and don’t forget the she-crab soup at Eddie’s Place.
 Participate in the great Charlotte bagel debate and head to Poppy’s Bagels.
 Grab a pint and a pizza at The Pizza Peel & Tap Room, or fried chicken and a cocktail at Leroy Fox.
-Go shopping at The Pink Hanger, or burn some calories at Flywheel.

 Average List Price: $341,864